Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Numerical verification

-If the error is dominated by a single channel ($d = 1$), the average infidelity $1 - F_{avg}(G_{\mathcal{N}}, g)$ of the gate $g$ is directly proportional to the parameter $q_g \equiv q^{1}_g$ within the linear approximation of $G_{\mathcal{N}}$.
-In this case, the mitigation can be performed directly over the average infidelity, since the proportionality factor does not affect the extrapolation procedure.
-Interestingly, even in the multichannel case ($d > 1$), extrapolation over the gate infidelities still leads to a noticeable reduction in the error, as demonstrated below.
+To perform CLP-ZNE, we assume access to the noise parameters $q^i_p$ of the considered device.
+If the error is dominated by a single incoherent channel ($d = 1$), the average infidelity $1 - F_{\operatorname{avg}}$ of a physical gate $p$ is directly proportional to the parameter $q_p \equiv q^{1}_p$ within the linear approximation of the noisy channel, as shown in Appendix~\ref{sec:appendix_parameters_vs_fidelity}.
+In this case, the mitigation can be performed directly over the average infidelity since the proportionality factor does not affect the extrapolation.
+The average gate fidelity $F_{\operatorname{avg}}$ can be obtained by means of randomized benchmarking \cite{knill2008bench, silva2025bench} and is typically known from the device specification.
+Interestingly, even in the multichannel case ($d > 1$), extrapolation over the gate infidelities still leads to a noticeable reduction in error, as demonstrated below.
 Nevertheless, a complete implementation of the protocol would, in principle, require multidimensional extrapolation over all relevant error sources.
-In practice, a reasonable approximation of the dominant noise channels and their parameters can typically be inferred from the hardware specifications.